 Collective 2026 worship invites participants into a powerful journey of hope, courage, and transformation.
 Rooted in the stories of Jesus and his followers after the resurrection, these gatherings explore what it means to (em)brace for impact in a world marked by division, mistrust, and individualism.

-Each worship experience is shaped by storytelling, dynamic messages from the Rev. Shalini Rajack-Sankarlal and the Rev. Jeffrey Dale, and a rich tapestry of music, art, and creative expression.
+Each worship experience is shaped by storytelling, dynamic messages from the Rev. Jeffrey Dale, and a rich tapestry of music, art, and creative expression.
 Through diverse voices and vibrant forms of worship, participants will encounter the depth of resurrection hope and the call to embrace God’s mission with audacity and grace.

 This series is not just about listening—it’s about engaging.
 Worshippers will be invited into moments of reflection, celebration, and community, discovering together how the post-resurrection stories speak into our lives today.
 With every song, prayer, and shared story, Collective 2026 becomes a space to (em)brace impact—to live as people of the resurrection in a world longing for hope.